lsst/citizen-science/citizen-science-project-guide/existing-project-catalog/index.rst

 Existing Project Catalog
 ########################

-This following is a catalog of existing project information for Citizen Science.
+This following is a catalog of existing citizen science projects.